Online mentions — how important are they, and how can you track them? 5 reputation management experts weigh in with their insights in our guide below.

 You can really just take your pick.
 There are so many solutions for Reputation Monitoring out there these days.
 You can use Google alerts or something more robust.
 Andy Beal has a good one with Trackur.
 In Repumatic we offer free reputation monitoring.
 We break it up into three categories with a defamation monitor, social, and review monitoring.

 There are great tools available to monitor mentions online.
 From Radian6 and Cision for larger companies to Google Alerts and other affordable monitoring tools for the rest of us.

 Knowing what people find when they search for your name online is extremely important.
-Just as important as what you find, is how you find it.
-The easiest way to see what appears at the top of the search results for your name or brand, is to simply search yourself and see what comes up.
-While this may prove effective in the moment, how are you going to track changes over time or monitor hundreds of other keywords and phrases your name might be ranking for?
+Just as important as what you find is how you find it.
+The easiest way to see what appears at the top of the search results for your name or brand is to search for yourself and see what comes up.
+While this may prove effective in the moment, how will you track changes over time or monitor hundreds of other keywords and phrases your name might be ranking for?

 For anyone that currently has a big PR mess on their hands, it’s probably in their best interest to approach a reputable reputation management company.
 While this will likely cost a decent amount of money, it will also save you a lot of time and frustration — which ultimately might not help your online situation either.

 The first step in protecting and managing your online reputation is to be aware of what’s currently out there.
 Use the tips, tools, and methods outlined in this article to get a better idea of how you and your brand look online.